 Decorative LightingThe last type of kitchen lighting is the decorative lighting.
 Decorative lighting adds zest and sparkle to your kitchen.
 With decorative lighting, make sure not to overdo it.
 It can make your space look overdone and cluttered.
 Many light fixtures provide more than one function, for example: a decorative light over the kitchen sink may also supply task lighting.

-Grimaldi Electric of Red Bank, has installed lighting in countless kitchens throughout Monmouth County and NJ.
+Grimaldi Electric of Red Bank, has installed lighting in countless kitchens throughout Monmouth County and New Jersey.
 Let us help you with your dream kitchen.

 This beautiful Holmdel, NJ kitchen has pendants, low voltage recessed fixtures, and low voltage halogen lights.